Edward Salzillo - Obituary

 He had resided in Narragansett for forty-eight years.

-Relatives and friends are invited to attend his Mass of Christian Burial on Saturday, July 25, 2020 at 10am in St. Mary's Star of the Sea Church, 864 Point Judith Road, Narragansett.
+Relatives and friends were invited to attend his Mass of Christian Burial on Saturday, July 25, 2020 at 10 a.m. in St. Mary's Star of the Sea Church, 864 Point Judith Road, Narragansett.
 His burial will be private.
-VISITING HOURS are Friday from 5-7pm in the NARDOLILLO FUNERAL HOME & Crematory-SOUTH COUNTY CHAPEL, 1111 Boston Neck Road (Rt.
-1A), Narragansett.
+VISITING HOURS are Friday from 5-7pm in the NARDOLILLO FUNERAL HOME & Crematory-SOUTH COUNTY CHAPEL, 1111 Boston Neck Road, Narragansett.

 In lieu of flowers, memorial contributions may be made to St. Mary's Star of the Sea Church.
 Visit NardolilloFH.com